shreyn/ResearchNotes/Symbolic Regression/General Symbolic Regression/Search Space.md

+In SR, we are solving two subproblems:
+1. **Structure Search**: what is the right expression tree?
+2. **Constant Optimization**: what are the best values for constants in that tree?

+# Structure Search:
 ## Expression Trees Definition
 We define the search space of SR as the set of all trees that are valid under a specified operator set $\mathcal{O}$ and terminal set $\mathcal{T}$.